-Cash provided by operating activities was \$20,926 for the year ended December 31, 2016, compared to cash provided by operating activities of \$20,059 for the year ended December 31, 2015 and \$9,937 for the year ended December 31, 2014.
-Cash provided by operating activities for 2016, 2015 and 2014 was primarily attributed to consolidated net income.
-For 2016, cash provided by operating activities reflects decreases in inventory, accounts payable and accrued liabilities, offset by increases in accounts receivable and increases in accounts payables and accrued liabilities, offset by increases in other components of working capital including inventory.
-For 2014, cash provided by operating activities reflects increases in accounts payables and accrued liabilities, offset by increases in other components of working capital including accounts receivable and inventory.
-Certain components of accounts receivable and accounts payable have extended collection and payment terms.
+Cash provided by operating activities during 2017 was \$13,975, compared to \$20,926 and \$20,165 provided during 2016 and 2015, respectively.
+Cash provided by operating activities for 2017, 2016 and 2015 was primarily attributed to consolidated net income.
+For 2017, cash provided by operating activities reflects decreases to prepaid expenses and increases to accrued liabilities, offset by increases to accounts receivable and inventories, and decreases in accounts payable.
+For 2016, cash provided by operating activities reflects decreases in accounts receivable and prepaid expenses, and decreases to accrued expenses.
+For 2015, cash provided by operating activities reflects decreases in accounts receivable and increases in accounts payables and accrued liabilities, offset by increases in other components of working capital, including inventory.

-Cash used in investing activities was \$25,023 for the year ended December 31, 2016, compared to \$11,899 for the year ended December 31, 2015, and \$5,325 for the year ended December 31, 2014.
-The cash used in investing activities for 2016, 2015 and 2014 was primarily for the purchase of property, plant and equipment relating to the capital projects described below.
+Cash used in investing activities during 2017 was \$23,390, compared to \$25,023 and \$11,899 used during 2016 and 2015, respectively.
+The cash used in investing activities for 2017, 2016 and 2015 was primarily for the purchase of property, plant and equipment relating to the capital projects described below.

-Cash used in financing activities was \$2,712 for the year ended December 31, 2016, compared to cash used in financing activities of \$6,961 for the year ended December 31, 2015, and \$6,565 for the year ended December 31, 2014.
-The cash used in financing activities for 2016 resulted from net borrowings on the credit facility of \$5,000 offset by the cash used to pay dividends for 2016 of \$7,715.
-The cash used in financing activities in 2015 and 2014 was primarily to pay cash dividends, offset in a small amount by proceeds from the exercise of stock options.
+Cash used in financing activities during 2017 was \$2,436, compared to \$2,712 and \$7,067 used during 2016 and 2015, respectively.
+The cash used in financing activities for 2017 resulted primarily from cash used to pay dividends of \$8,188, partially offset by net borrowings on the credit facility of \$5,000, a small amount of borrowings by one of our foreign subsidiaries, and exercises of stock options.
+The cash used in financing activities for 2016 resulted primarily from cash used to pay dividends for 2016 of \$7,715, partially offset by net borrowings on the credit facility of \$5,000.
+The cash used in financing activities in 2015 was primarily to pay cash dividends, offset in a small amount by proceeds from the exercise of stock options.

-During 2016, we borrowed a total of \$20,000 under our current credit facility, of which we had repaid \$15,000 at December 31.
-The borrowings under the credit facility were primarily used to finance our current capital expenditure projects for our Pennsylvania manufacturing operations and our Ooltewah, Tennessee and Greeneville, Tennessee facilities.
-Over the past year, we generally have used available cash flow from operations to pay dividends, to repay debt under our credit facility and to pay for capital expenditures.
+During 2017, we borrowed a total of \$20,000 under our current credit facility, of which we had repaid \$15,000 at December 31, 2017.
+The borrowings under the credit facility were primarily used to finance our capital expenditure projects for our Pennsylvania manufacturing operations and our Ooltewah, Tennessee and Greeneville, Tennessee facilities.
+Over the past year, we generally have used available cash flow from operations to pay for capital expenditures, to pay dividends and to repay debt under our credit facility.

-As of December 31, 2016, we had cash and cash equivalents of \$31,115, not including \$45,000 of unused availability under our credit facility.
-At March 14, 2017, our outstanding borrowings under the credit facility increased to \$15,000 from \$5,000 at December 31, 2016.
+As of December 31, 2017, we had cash and cash equivalents of \$21,895, not including \$40,000 of unused availability under our credit facility.
+At March 6, 2018, our outstanding borrowings under the credit facility remained at the December 31, 2017 balance of \$10,000.
 Our primary cash requirements include working capital, capital expenditures, the funding of any declared cash dividends and principal payments on indebtedness.
-At December 31, 2016, we had commitments of approximately \$13,853 for construction and acquisition of property and equipment.
-We expect our primary sources of cash to be cash flow from operations, cash and cash equivalents on hand at December 31, 2016 and additional borrowings under our credit facility being available as needed.
-We expect these sources to be sufficient to satisfy our cash needs during 2017 and for the next several years.
+At December 31, 2017, we had commitments of approximately \$11,083 for construction and acquisition of property and equipment.
+We expect our primary sources of cash to be cash flow from operations, cash and cash equivalents on hand at December 31, 2017, with additional borrowings under our credit facility being available as needed.
+We expect these sources to be sufficient to satisfy our cash needs during 2018 and for the next several years.
 However, our ability to satisfy our cash needs will substantially depend upon a number of factors including our future operating performance, taking into account the economic, regulatory and other factors discussed above and elsewhere in this Annual Report, as well as financial, business and other factors, many of which are beyond our control.